We have three galleries in total:

 With the film industry’s recession in 1989, I then changed career and eventually established a consultancy in the West End of London that specialised in managing and promoting creative people’s careers in advertising and design.
 I was the managing director of this business for 18 years, until I recently decided to sell the business to a group of employees and move to Wales.

 I have always had a passion for the Brecon Beacons and have finally made the break from London.
-Having recently moved to this wonderful part of the country, it’s now my aim to use my expertise, combined with my creative background, to actively promote Welsh artistic talent through The Lion Street Gallery.
-We will be holding regular solo shows and will be promoting both established and up and coming talent.
-The Gallery will be showcasing the very best in painting and sculpture.
+Having recently moved to this wonderful part of the country, it’s now my aim to use my expertise, combined with my creative background, to actively promote the very best contemporary artists through our three galleries.
+We will be holding regular group shows and we will be promoting both established artist along with our carefully chosen up and coming talent.